 The Mayans considered chocolate to be the 'food of the Gods'.
 But many parents across the world consider this yummy delight to be a rather sinful indulgence which their children can do without.
-What if we told you that letting your child have limited quantities of chocolate is not such a bad idea, after all ?
+What if we told you that letting your child have limited quantities of chocolate is not such a bad idea, after all?
 From instilling positive thoughts to helping them with their math, this guilty pleasure has its surprising benefits.

-On the occasion of World Chocolate Day, here are 10 ways in which your child can benefit from consuming this sweet treat.
+Here are 10 ways in which your child can benefit from consuming this sweet treat.

 Parents tend to use chocolates to celebrate their child's achievements big or small or as encouragement to perform better the next time.
 This interaction fosters a sense of positivity, creating a strong and happy bond between the child and the parent.
 This sugar-coated little show of support will go a long way in boosting your child's morale.